rust-lang/unsafe-code-guidelines/reference/src/layout/integers-floatingpoint.md

 For full ABI compatibility details, see [Gankro’s post](https://gankro.github.io/blah/rust-layouts-and-abis/#the-layoutsabis-of-builtins).

+## Fixed-width integer types

+Rust's fixed-width integer types `{i,u}{8,16,32,64}` have the same layout as the C fixed-width integer types from the `<stdint.h>` header `{u,}int{8,16,32,64}_t`.
+That is:

+* these types have no padding bits,
+* their size exactly matches their bit-width,
+* negative values of signed integer types are represented using `2`'s complement.

+Therefore these integer types are safe to use directly in C FFI where the fixed-width integer types are expected.

+## Fixed-width floating point types

+Rust's `f32` and `f64` types have the same layout as C's `float` and `double` types, respectively.
+Therefore these floating-point types are safe to use directly in C FFI where the appropriate C types are expected.

 ## Relationship to C integer hierarchy
 C integers:
 - char: at least 8 bits